epellini/epellini/README.md

-I'm Enrico, a computer programming student on a mission to create captivating digital experiences.
-My journey into the world of coding began about 3 years ago when I made a career changing decision and decided to go back to school.
-Since then, I've been exploring various forms of software development, with a particular passion for web development, application development.
+I'm Enrico, a computer programming student on a mission to create digital experiences.
+My journey into programming began 3 years ago when I made a career changing decision and decided to go back to school.
+Since then, I've been exploring various forms of software development, with a particular interest for web development and application development.

 🌐 **Web Development:** I love making beautiful and user-friendly websites.
 You can find some of my web projects in my repositories.